Separating the Sources of Chaos in the Relativistic 3 Body Problem: Field Propagation Time

 \\ The effect of this increase in amplitude of oscillation and change of shape of the angular separation curve (which translates into variations in distances between the test mass and the primaries) is surprisingly strong as we see in Figure \ref{fieldprop3}.
 We see that for the field propagation mode, there is a very strong transfer of angular momentum and energy from the binary to the test mass, and that the orbit of test mass increases rapidly as a result, whereas without the field propagation time effect (in Red) there is no increase in orbital radius.
 (Note that the oscillations with a period of 10,000 time steps - equivalent to one orbit - are just a reflection of the fact that is almost impossible to start the system in a perfectly circular orbit and hence the orbit is elliptical, I will therefore not comment on this frequency of oscillation any further). \\ \\ Figure \ref{fieldprop4} is the identical scenario to that of Figure \ref{fieldprop3}, but set off in the retrograde direction, and consequently the transfer of angular momentum is in the opposite direction and we see the test mass spiral into the binary (the scenario is also run over fewer orbits). \\

-\\ The reason for the transfer of angular momentum is in fact a type of Doppler effect.
-As the test mass orbits the binary, it perceives/'feels' the primaries receding from it as moving more slowly than the primaries that are moving towards it, which it `feels' as moving faster.
-Consequently, the test mass feels the primaries spending more time on the receding part of the orbit and less time on the approaching part of the orbit and hence the symmetry of forces is broken and the test mass `feels' a stronger force coming from the receding side.
+\\ A simple model for the propagation time of the field discussed above would lead us to observe a Doppler like effect where, as the test mass orbits the binary, it perceives/'feels' the primaries receding from it as moving more slowly than the primaries that are moving towards it, which it `feels' as moving faster.
+Consequently, the test mass would feel the primaries spending more time on the receding part of the orbit and less time on the approaching part of the orbit and hence the symmetry of forces would be broken and the test mass would `feel' a stronger force coming from the receding side.
 This is best illustrated in Figure \ref{doppler} where I have plotted the perceived position of the one of the primaries from the perspective of the test mass at equal time intervals (again from the perspective of the test mass); the primaries are orbiting counter-clockwise.
 There is a clear excess `density' of presence of the primary at the top of the orbit (receding part) compared to the bottom (approaching) part of the orbit.
 Also, the points of highest and lowest `density' in this figure are not at the top and bottom of the binary orbit but at the points of the orbits where the tangents to the orbit pass through the position of the test mass.
-This Figure makes it quite clear why the test mass will acquire angular momentum since the forces due to the binary are not symmetric about the binary's centre of mass, and the test mass will feel a greater force coming from the receding primaries, thus imparting angular momentum to the test mass relative to the binary's CoM.
-Importantly, the phenomenon will not exist in the Newtonian case as it only exists with finite speeds of light.
-Equally importantly, this phenomenon does not come to light if the system is studied in a rotating frame, since in that frame the spacetime of the binary is static.
-It should be emphasised that this phenomenon although due to the propagation of the field, has nothing to do with gravitational waves and that the transfer of momentum is a quite distinct phenomenon from the traditional gravitational slingshot used by NASA.
-I am not aware of this phenomenon being described in the literature but have no doubt that it has been published and that I have not found it.
-This phenomenon has a strong impact as will be described in the results section: Chapter \ref{chapresults}.\\
+This Figure would appear to explain why the test mass will acquire angular momentum since the forces due to the binary are not symmetric about the binary's centre of mass, and the test mass will feel a greater force coming from the receding primaries, thus imparting angular momentum to the test mass relative to the binary's CoM.\\